beecode-rs/msh-node-env/README.md

 ## Location Strategy

 Location strategy is used to define the way we are getting the variables.
 We can combine multiple location strategies.
 The env is going to look through all chosen locations in the order that they are defined, and it will stop as soon as the env value is found.

 ### EnvironmentLocation

-We are simple checking the process.env for the env name
+We are simple checking the process.env for the env name.

 `env('SOME_ENV_KEY')` => `process.env.SOME_ENV_KEY`

 ### DockerSecretsLocation

-We are looking in docker swarm secrets
+We are looking in docker swarm secrets.

 Usage: